bumble bee gut bacteria and their responses to stressors

 Heliconius erato in Gamboa, Panama

 In collaboration with Owen McMillan, I am studying the microbial symbionts and parasites of neotropical passion-vine butterflies (Heliconiini).
 Heliconius and related genera are a widely studied model system for the evolution and genetic/developmental basis of wing coloration.
 These butterflies also present an intriguing life history shift: Heliconius are unique among butterflies in their ability to consume pollen as adults (and thus acquire essential amino acids), and correspondingly have a long adult lifespan relative to other genera.
 However, very little is known about the microbial associations of heliconiines--particularly in the adult stage.
-I am currently preparing a manuscript that describes the structure of adult gut microbiomes (including novel eukaryotic parasites) at different scales, from individuals within a population, to species and diet guilds.
-This study (coming fall 2019!) sets the stage for future experimental work testing how microbiomes intersect with host life history traits and diet shifts.
+I recently posted a preprint that describes the structure of adult gut microbiomes (including novel eukaryotic parasites) at different scales, from individuals within a population, to species and diet guilds.
+This study sets the stage for future experimental work testing how microbiomes intersect with host life history traits and diet shifts.

 microbial mutualism in ground-nesting cellophane bees (colletidae)